 Booking occurs after you have been arrested refers to the process used by police to enter you into the jail system.
 The police will ask you personal identification information, take fingerprints and photographs, check your criminal history, take possession of your personal items, and place you in a holding cell.
 If your crime is minor, the police may simply issue you a citation and instruct you to appear in court rather than place you in a holding cell.

 Once the booking process is finished and you have been placed in a holding cell, the next stage of the process is determining whether you must be held until your court date (arraignment) or released.
-The court may decide that you are not a flight risk and will therefore offer you bail.
 Bail is either money or property that is offered up as a guarantee that you will go to your appointed court date.
 If you do not show up to court, the court will keep your bail and issue an arrest warrant for you.

 For more about the bail process and how your amount of bail is determined click here.

-The federal system an arraignment is broken down into two parts.
-First, the Initial Arraignment will occur and you will be told what the charges are against you, and of your right to an attorney.
+In Federal Court arraignment is broken down into two parts.
+First, the Initial Arraignment will occur and you will be told what the charges are against you and you will be informed of your right to an attorney.
 The second phase is where you will be asked to enter a plea.
 A plea is your response to the charges against you.
-You can plead guilty, or not guilty, and in some states there may be other plea options.
+Technically, you can plead guilty or not guilty and in some states there may be other plea options.
 This is a formality at the very start of a criminal case.
 There is no reason to plead guilty at your first appearance in court.
 You should always talk to a lawyer before entering any kind of plea.

 For more on the arraignment process click here.

-In some states, and when certain types of charges are brought, the preliminary hearing is the next stage of the trial process where the judge will hear the evidence that each side has and determine whether the government has enough evidence to bring you to trial.
+In some states, and when certain types of charges are brought, the preliminary hearing is the next stage of the trial process where a judge will hear the evidence that each side has and determine whether the government has enough evidence to bring you to trial.
 In some states, a preliminary hearing will only be held for felony offenses, while in others, a grand jury of your peers is used to decide whether there is enough evidence to bring you to trial.